-The Marshall Marjor II are an average sounding pair of closed-back on-ear headphones.
-They have an excellent, consistent, and extended Bass, a good Mid Range but a mediocre Treble.
-Their Mid Range is a bit forward and honky sounding, and their Treble is recessed and lacks presence.
-Also, like most other closed-back headphones, they don't have a good Soundstage.
+The Marshall Major 2 are a decent sounding pair of closed-back on-ear headphones.
+Their sound quality is not quite as good as the MID ANC, but they have a well-balanced, consistent, and extended bass, a good and even mid-range but an average treble.
+Also, their mid-range is a bit forward and honky sounding, and their treble is recessed and lacks some detail and presence.
+Also, like most other closed-back headphones, they don't have a large and speaker-like soundstage.

 The Major II are passively isolating headphones.
 The tight on-ear design and decent padding block a good amount of high-frequency noise.
 But unfortunately, it's not enough for the varying ambient noise of a busy commute or lively office.
 On the upside, they don't leak much, so people shouldn't be able to hear what you're listening to, except at relatively high volumes.

 The isolation performance is mediocre.
 These on-ear headphones don't have ANC (active noise cancellation) and therefore don't isolate in the bass range.
 This means they will let in all low rumbling noises like the sound of airplane and bus engines.
 In the mid-range, important for blocking out speech, they achieve about 10dB of isolation which is average.
 In the treble range, occupied by sharp sounds like S and Ts, they reduce outside noise by more than 33dB, which is good.